cmrfrd/serverless_notebooks/README.md

         kubectl port-forward -n openfaas svc/gateway-external 8080:8080)'
 ```

-You can now go to `localhost:9999` in your browser and navigate to the notebooks for further instructions
+You can now go to `localhost:9999/lab` in your browser and navigate to `mnt/notebooks/deploy_notebook_function.ipynb` for further instructions.